jr-marchand/caviar.github.io/_posts/Using CAVIAR/2020-04-22-installation.md

 -----

-The easiest way to get CAVIAR is to install the Anaconda package.
-Anaconda is a package manager for Python.
+The best way to get CAVIAR is to install the Anaconda package manager for Python.
-Start by downloading the Python 3.x Anaconda installer at https://www.anaconda.com/distribution/ and install it.
+Start by downloading the Python 3.x Anaconda installer on the [Anaconda website](https://www.anaconda.com/distribution/) and install it.

 Once Anaconda is installed, create a new environment for CAVIAR:
 > ```conda create -n caviar -c jr-marchand caviar ```